Faith-Rounds/Visually-Interactive-CDS/README.md

 ## Deployment

-This project is deployed on Vercel and can be accessed at the live URL.
+This project is deployed on Vercel and can be accessed at the live URL: https://milestone-10-final-submission.vercel.app

 ## Data Sources

 The visualizations are based on Common Data Set (CDS) information from Ivy League institutions, providing accurate and up-to-date information about costs, admissions, and financial aid.

-## Author
+## Authors

-Faith Rounds
+Diramu, Faith, Hyejoo, Isaya

 ## License